 Parents are the center of a child’s life.
 They are the sun, the moon, and the stars—and vice versa.
-Moms and dads can sometimes get preoccupied with the day-to-day pressures of working, maintaining the household, and keeping kids entertained.
-Sometimes we forget that what really matters to our kids is really quite simple.
+Unfortunately, moms and dads can sometimes get preoccupied with the day-to-day pressures of working, maintaining the household, and keeping kids entertained.
+Sometimes we forget that what really matters to our kids is quite simple.
 Here are seven little things parents can do for kids that mean the world to them.

 1. Stop and Listen

 For kids—and, yes, adults—behavior is communication.
 If a child is fussy, angry, temperamental, or just plain rude, it might be a sign that she needs to sit down and talk.
 Don’t think about the pause in terms of “giving in” to poor behavior.
 Instead, note how much time you might be spending on your phone, in front of a computer, or taking care of the house.
 Think about whether or not you’ve put aside time to listen to their deepest feelings and worries.
 Bedtime is an excellent opportunity to connect daily and actively listen without judgment, interruption, or compulsion to make things better.
 Just being there and offering unconditional love and support is all kids want.

 Studies show that more hugs help brain development in children and that there are also several more benefits to having that extra cuddle time.1,2 Hugs help kids with social and emotional development and support healthy habits and attitudes.
 Kids who get a lot of hugs have a better time building resilience and managing their emotions.
 Everyone needs a physical connection to feel safe, seen, and heard.
 Admit it.
 Even parents need a hug when life gets overwhelming.
 Hugs are life!